List Of French Speaking Countries In Africa 2025

 Population: 12.5 Million | Capital City: Conakry

 Guinea is a West African country located on the coastal shores of the Atlantic Ocean.
 The official language in the country for administrative and educational purposes is French.
-However, there are 24 additional ethnic groups that speak different dialects namely Maninka, Susu, Pular, Loma, Kpelle, and Kissi.
+However, 24 additional ethnic groups speak different dialects namely Maninka, Susu, Pular, Loma, Kpelle, and Kissi.
 The most prevalent group is Islam with over 85% of the population ascribing to religion and culture.

 9. Benin